 Getting sober is difficult and challenging at any age, but when you’re young, say 25 or under, it has its own set of difficulties.
 But that doesn’t mean you shouldn’t do it.
 The younger you get sober and set aside the devastating impacts of drugs and alcohol, the sooner you can realize the benefits of sobriety and the sooner you’ll gain some of the insights that only come from being young in recovery.

 Today’s society associates being young with partying.
 In high school, you’ve got underage drinking parties and bingeing after prom.
 In college, there’s getting trashed at frat houses and experimenting with psychedelic drugs.
 There’s your 21st birthday and the three day hangover that follows it.

 Yes, these “milestones” are associated with drug use and drinking, but that doesn’t mean it’s a necessity of youth.
 Many young adults abstain both because they are in recovery and because they simply don’t indulge.
-If you’re ready to get sober, but don’t know where to turn, call 800-654-0987 to learn more about your treatment options.

 Yet being young and sober does have its own unique challenges.
 Here are just a few.

 - Convincing yourself you can be “normal.”
 Once you’re sober and you’ve stayed that way for a while, it’s easy to underestimate how bad your drug or alcohol use was and glorify the old partying days.
 This leads to thinking that it wasn’t that big of a problem and that you can be “normal” and go back to drinking or drug use.